 Last month, we were excited to open the doors of the Scriberia studio and welcome change-makers keen to learn about the power of pictures to transform organisations.
 Our Visualising Change event featured a panel of four fantastic speakers, who shared their experiences of using scribing, rich pictures, animations and visual thinking strategies to engage teams, create alignment and overcome huge organisational challenges in a variety of contexts.

-Scribing is a mirror that can reveal strengths and weaknesses
+Scribing is a mirror

 Deborah Fleming, Chameleon Works

 Deborah Fleming is the founder of Chameleon Works, a consultancy that helps organisations through times of change.
 She joined forces with Scriberia last year, when her client – a major retailer – found themselves at a particularly difficult crossroads.
 And the experience she shared with the room might be best described as ‘visual thinking as therapy’.

 With the peak of their success some years behind them and an uncertain future ahead, bitter discord and disagreement had broken out amongst the board.
 And, as Deborah said: ‘When there’s elements of misalignment in the board, an organisation’s fairly doomed.’

 ‘Like the cork in a champagne bottle, these frustrations and anxieties had been stuffed down, and were ready to explode at any moment,’ said Deborah, who realised that to break the deadlock she would need to break with conventional methods of communication.